mbkamdar/mbkamdar.github.io/_posts/2020-08-09-interesting-links-aug-2020-2.md

 ---
-title: "Interesting Links: August 9, 2020"
+title: On game design, Bill Gates on Covid, the effects of colonial land tenure in India, the abuse of labor, and on innovation
 date: 2020-08-09
 categories:
     - assorted-links
 tags:
     - assorted-links
 ---

+## Interesting Links: August 9, 2020

 > "The secret to good game design is simple.
 Set up situations where there is a problem that must be solved and let the user solve it.
 Set up situations where there is a problem that must be solved and let the user solve it.
 Give them subtle clues, but don't take away that 'aha' moment.
 >